Medical devices legislation

 Parliamentary motion

-The motion mandates the Federal Council to revise the legislation so that medical devices from regulatory systems outside of Europe can also be authorised in Switzerland.
+The motion mandates the Federal Council to revise the relevant legislation so that medical devices from regulatory systems outside of Europe can also be authorised in Switzerland.

-Given the differences between the authorisation/certification systems for medical devices outside the EU, the FOPH is currently looking at how to implement this motion without compromising patient safety.
+In view of the differences between the authorisation/certification systems for medical devices outside the EU, the FOPH is currently looking at how to implement this motion without compromising patient safety.
 The necessary clarifications and preparatory work are under way.

 The current legislation on medical devices remains in force.